 A History of the Vote in Canada

-An abundantly illustrated Web module featuring highlights from the book was produced in co-operation with the Canadian Museum of Civilization.
-It is accessible at www.elections.ca, in the General Information section.
+An abundantly illustrated Web module featuring highlights from the book was produced in co-operation with the Canadian Museum of History.